 There are a few subtle differences compared to other forms of roulette, but it is quite an easy game to understand.
 Almost every online casino you play on will have the option of European Roulette, so it is worth learning the rules.

-Our reviews team's top casino site, Spin Palace, offers a very good European Roulette game, and all of the shortlisted sites on this page will provide variants of the game.
+Our reviews team's top casino site, Jackpot City, offers a very good European Roulette game, and all of the shortlisted sites on this page will provide variants of the game.

 European Roulette Rules:

 - As with French Roulette, a European Roulette table has the numbers 0-36.
 18 of the numbers are red, the other 18 are black and the zero is green.

 - The wheel is spun, a small ball is thrown on in the opposite direction, and wherever the ball lands determines whether or not you win your bet.